-If you’ve been researching non-melanoma skin cancer treatments for Basal cell or Squamous cell carcinoma, you may have read about Superficial Radiotherapy (SRT).
+If you’ve been researching non-melanoma skin cancer treatments for basal cell or squamous cell skin cancer, you may have read about Superficial Radiotherapy (SRT).
 SRT is a highly effective non-surgical treatment alternative to more invasive methods like simple excision and Mohs surgery.
 It offers an advanced way to destroy cancer cells with extreme precision, without compromising the surrounding healthy tissues.

 Many patients know about SRT as a treatment option, but fewer are aware that an even more accurate treatment method exists.
-Called Image Guided Superficial Radiotherapy (IG-SRT), it introduces Ultrasound Imaging to the standard method of SRT.
-In the guide below, we’ll take a closer look at how SRT works and the benefit of seeking out IG-SRT at medical practices near you.
+Called Image-Guided Superficial Radiotherapy (Image-Guided SRT), it introduces ultrasound imaging to the standard method of SRT.
+In the guide below, we’ll take a closer look at how SRT works and the benefit of seeking out Image-Guided SRT at medical practices near you.

 How Does Superficial Radiotherapy (SRT) Work?

 SRT treats non-melanoma skin cancer with low-level radiation.
 An advanced device called the SRT-100™ delivers a precise, calibrated dose of energy directly below the skin’s surface, targeting and destroying the cancer cells.
 SRT preserves the surrounding healthy tissues in the process – unlike surgical treatments, which remove a margin of the healthy skin surrounding the lesion.

 The SRT treatment process is painless and requires no anesthetics or cutting of the skin.
 Patients do not need to worry about scarring, which makes SRT a great option for cases of skin cancer on visible areas like the nose, face, neck, and chest.